projectbuendia/buendia/tools/iso/README.md

 The script adds `apt-transport-https` to the list of packages to add to the base system, and then adds a [Debian preseed file](preseed.cfg) to seed most of the netinst prompts.

-This preseed configuration adds our projectbuendia.github.io _unstable_ repository to the list of apt sources, and then appends the following packages to the default server installation:
+The preseed configuration adds our projectbuendia.github.io _unstable_ repository to the list of apt sources, and then appends the following packages to the default server installation:

 * `buendia-site-test`
 * `buendia-server`